 There is a big difference between a traditional bank automated teller machine (ATM) and a Bitcoin ATM.
-The ATM at your local bank permits you to deposit or withdraw physical cash, cheques, or money orders.
+The ATM at your local bank permits you to deposit or withdraw physical cash, checks, or money orders.

 You can use the money from your bank account to pay bills or make transfers from one account to another, provided they are all linked to the bank debit card you use to access them at the ATM.

-A Bitcoin ATM connects you directly to either a cryptocurrency exchange or a Bitcoin wallet where it can generate blockchain-based transactions.
+A Bitcoin ATM connects you directly to either a cryptocurrency exchange or a Bitcoin wallet, where it can generate blockchain-based transactions.
 These transactions send the cryptocurrency to the customer’s digital wallet using a QR code.

 #5 - Multi-currency Options

 Many Bitcoin ATMs offer other cryptocurrencies.
 The most common cryptocurrencies offered include Bitcoin, Litecoin, Bitcoin Cash, Ripple, and Ethereum.
 When you go to a traditional ATM, you can only take one specific fiat currency.